 Article Contents

-I was asked “Why do you want to be a doctor?”, in pretty much every medical school interview I went to.
+I was asked “why do you want to be a doctor?”, in pretty much every medical school interview I went to.
 This is the ultimate ice-breaker that can come up in medical school interview questions.
 It’s a question that’s so simple on the surface but can become painfully obvious to the interviewer if you don’t give an authentic, convincing, and genuine answer.
+You do NOT want to head into your interviews without preparing for this deceptively innocent question.

 So, let’s get into the mind of an interviewer for a second and think about why someone is asking this question, and what information they are hoping to get from it:

-1. When someone is asking this question, they want to know your personal journey and how you decided that medicine is the career path you want.
+1. Why medicine? - When someone is asking this question, they want to understand your personal journey to medicine and how you decided that medicine is the career path for you.
 They want to know what your initial and subsequent influences were for you to choose medicine.

-2. They also want to know your inner motivation for pursuing a career in medicine, and that these motivations are appropriate/suitable for a career in medicine.
+2. What motivates you? - They also want to know your inner motivation for pursuing a career in medicine, and that these motivations are appropriate or suitable for a career in medicine.
 Also, what impact do you wish to make in the field?

-3. Do these influences and inner motivations for pursuing a career in medicine come across as genuine or are they cliché and don’t seem authentic?
+3. Why do you deserve to be here? - Do these influences and inner motivations for pursuing a career in medicine come across as genuine or are they cliché and don’t seem authentic?

-I kept all these considerations in mind when coming up with my answer for this question.
+I kept all these considerations in mind when coming up with my answer for this interview question.
 Truthfully, it took writing my personal statement and a lot of internal self-reflection to be able to answer this question well.
-I had to personally start from the beginning at what was my early inspiration for medicine.
+You will really need to dig deep and provide an answer that goes beyond the desire to help others or pursue a career that is seen as meaningful.
+Medical school interviewers are not asking you the "why do you want to become a doctor" question idly or lightly, and your answer needs to be suitably reflective, serious and deeply personal.

 Why Do You Want to Become a Doctor?
 How to Brainstorm Your Answer